playgameservices/play-games-plugin-for-unity/README.md

 ## Setting popup gravity

-You can set the gravity used by popups when showing game services elements such as achievement notificartions.
+You can set the gravity used by popups when showing game services elements such as achievement notifications.
 The default is TOP.
 This can only be set after authentication.
 For example:

 ```csharp